China property controls seen in Ping An Bank shift

 High downpayment rates for buyers that reduce the amount of debt involved in home purchases have helped to keep delinquency rates on mortgage loans low, analysts say.

-Industrial and Commercial Bank of China (601398.SS), China's biggest bank by assets, for instance, reported a non-performing ratio of 0.9 percent for property loans in 2011, below an average 1.2 percent for all its loans.
+Industrial and Commercial Bank of China, China's biggest bank by assets, for instance, reported a non-performing ratio of 0.9 percent for property loans in 2011, below an average 1.2 percent for all its loans.

-China's bank regulator too recognizes that home loans are the least of banks' problems when it comes to credit risks.
+China's bank regulator too recognises that home loans are the least of banks' problems when it comes to credit risks.

 Mortgages have a risk weighting of 50 percent when banks calculate their capital adequacy ratios, compared to 100 percent for corporate loans.